Car Accident Attorneys of Las Vegas

 Missing Work Because Of A Car Accident

 Unfortunately, when you are injured in a car wreck, especially when you are seriously injured, it has an effect on all aspects of your life including your job.
 People often need to miss work after being hurt in a car accident for several reasons.
 One of the main reasons is that people need time to recover from their injuries.
 It is also common for people to miss work in order to get the medical care they need.
 For example, people injured in a wreck often need time to see various doctors, to get diagnostic testing done, to see physical therapists and chiropractors, and time to recover from surgery.

 If you are required to miss work because of injuries you sustained in a car accident, the other driver and their insurance are responsible to reimburse you for the work you missed.
 If your injuries are so serious that you can no longer work, such as when someone is permanently disabled, you may be entitled to recover the present value of the amount you would have earned during the remainder of your life.

 Like any other type of damage you claim as the result of a car wreck, you will need evidence that you missed work because of your injuries.
 This is commonly done through documents provided by your employer showing: how much you normally make, the days you missed, and any paid leave or vacation days you had to use.

-If you missed work or can no longer work, call us at SJW Injury Attorneys.
+If you missed work or can no longer work, call the car accident attorneys of Las Vegas here at SJW Law Firm.
 We will answer any questions you have about the car accident and recovering lost wages.